yusufk12/data-science-portfolio/time-series-analysis/README.md

 ### 2. Outlier Detection and Removal
 - Identified outliers using the Interquartile Range (IQR) method.
-- Removed outliers to ensure the model is not influenced by extreme values.
+- Removed outliers to ensure extreme values do not influence the model.

 ### 3. Prophet Model
 - Prepared the data for the Prophet model.